Miss Nepal: Miss Asia Pacific Nepal

-Other pageants
+Preliminary Pageants

 Miss Nepal North America

 The first ever Miss Nepal USA was held, in August 2011 and was organized by Event Planet Inc. Since 2014, there has been introduction to new special awards of Miss California Nepal, Miss New York Nepal and Miss Texas Nepal as the winners of regional states which were equivalent to 3rd runner-up spots.
 Since 2019, the Miss Nepal US Organisation stopped giving the special regional awards.